 - Brittle teeth.

 - Hearing loss, often starting in 20s or 30s.

 OI symptoms vary from person to person.
 They can range from mild to severe.
 For example, some people with OI may have a few broken bones over their lifetime.
 Others may have hundreds of broken bones in their lifetime, including broken bones that occur before birth.

 What causes osteogenesis imperfecta?

 OI is caused by an abnormal gene.
-Genes carry information that determine which features are passed to you from your parents.
+Genes carry information that determines which features are passed to you from your parents.

 People with OI have a defect in one of the genes that helps make collagen.
 Collagen is a substance in the body that makes bones strong.
 People with OI do not have enough collagen.
 Or, the collagen does not work properly.
 This causes weak bones that break easily.

 Most people with OI inherit this gene from one parent.
 Others inherit it from both parents.
 Parents do not have to have OI to pass on the gene that causes it.